The following documentation provides instructions on how to configure the New Relic APM Pro account included within an Acquia subscription.

 Acquia recommends you to install the New Relic contributed module to take advantage of more New Relic APM features as detailed on the module’s project page.

 The recommended setting for newrelic.loglevel is error rather than warning.
-You should add code to set the newrelic.loglevel at the end of your settings.php file after the Acquia require line as shown in the following example:
+You must add code to set the newrelic.loglevel at the end of your settings.php file after the Acquia require line as shown in the following example:

 if (file_exists('/var/www/site-php')) {